 SLOWPOKE Reactor Decommissioning Public Information Update

-- You can download a brochure that highlights the decommissioning process along with contact information for any inquiries.
+- Copies of a brochure that highlight the decommissioning process along with contact information for any inquiries were readily available for anyone interested in knowing more.

 Below you will find the following documents that refer to the SLOWPOKE decommissioning process to date: